Dec 2014, AutoPIPE V8i 09.06.01.10

 By renaming the library file it is being flagging as a customized file.
 It is also a benefit to have separate library files when re-installing or upgrading to a higher version of AutoPIPE - in some cases the existing / default files will be overwritten - by keeping separate files they can be copied back into a new / revised installation.

 3. All Values entered into most of the material files must use English units.
 AutoPIPE makes the conversion to metric units based on the units file.
 There are a few material files that only support data in metric units.
 Keep an eye on the units for the given material library.

 4. Add one material at a time; verify the compiled library in AutoPIPE before adding more entries.
 Another words, get the format and process down before mass producing.

 5. Trouble shooting notes for SRC files - click here

 Details of this procedure can be found in the document referenced above.

-1. the user may compile files in the libraries folder but will never be able to select it unless the files have been moved / copied into the %programdata% or model's folder.
+1. Compile files in any folder that contains the AutoPIPE build.exe application, however AutoPIPE will never be able to select it unless the files have been moved / copied into the folder mentioned below or model's folder.
 If the files are copied to the installation folder reset user profile as mentioned here.

 2. User must have Read and Write permission to the folder where the files are compiled and stored.